 Journeying is different then meditation because meditation is about going within and listening to the wisdom of the body, as opposed to journeying – which is traveling outside of your body to non-ordinary reality with a specific journey question in mind in order to gain wisdom from our helping spirits/guardian angels/power animals.
-For more information about journeying, there is a good book by Sandra Ingerman titled “The Beginners Guide to Shamanic Journeying“, and there is also this video to watch if you are curious to see how it can impact your life.
+For more information about journeying, there is a good book by Sandra Ingerman titled “The Beginners Guide to Shamanic Journeying“, another called “Spirit Walking: A Course in Shamanic Power” by Eveyln Rysdyk, and there is also this video to watch if you are curious to see how it can impact your life.

 Basic structure of journey group:

 There is a suggested journey topic, but you can always bring you own.
 Sometimes it’s just discussion about what has been going on in regards to themes in people’s lives.
 If you are not on the newsletter, please click here.
 If you’re on Facebook, this link will bring you to the Journey group FB page.
 This is where I make announcements to what the suggested topic of the week is.
-When I have time I create FB events, but the members of the FB group are automatically invited to those events.
-The journey group is now officially on meetup and will be maintained that way!
+The journey group listings are on Meetup and Facebook.

 The heart centered sound circle is a way for us to honor our connections to ourselves as well as to shift our brain waves.
 Journeying is specifically a right brain activity, so dancing and singing is a way to shift us out of that left sided monkey brain and into the brain waves where we can have a deeper journey experience.
 Yes, we have drums and rattles – but we also use our power of voice.
 In my cosmology, the most ancient of ancestors is the air itself.
 Air is very powerful and so is the power of sound and vibration.
 Singing and drumming is one of the ways we honor this connection.
 Singing, drumming, and chanting is a way we move our focus from our brain to our heart.
 This is also that shift in thinking and mentality.
 When we experience journeys through the heart, we have a deeper experience with less of an influence by the trickster (which lives in the mind).
 There are some that come to the journey group that are shy and just shake a rattle.
 Then there are some who come and lead the chants.
 We all overlap each other, and each is free to open up their heart and to sing what comes to them.
 Even if it’s just chanting a word that comes to your mind like “peace” or “joy”.
 All of these experiences are honored and valid.
 You can put as much or as little into it as you want, but it’s all about the experience and what makes you feel comfortable.